kevinwhitham/superlattice_structure_analysis/README.md

  2. clone the repository to your machine
-    The easiest way to keep up with bug fixes, new development, etc. is to use an SVN client like SourceTree (www.sourcetreeapp.com)
+    The easiest way to keep up with bug fixes, new development, etc. is to use an SVN client like SourceTree (www.sourcetreeapp.com) or an IDE like PyCharm (www.jetbrains.com/pycharm)

     Otherwise you can just download the latest version as a zip file